fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 > [593](https://github.com/fractal-analytics-platform/fractal-tasks-core/issues/593)).
 <div></div>
 > **Note**: The specifications below are largely inspired by [a proposed update
-> to NGFF specs](https://github.com/ome/ngff/pull/64).
+> to OME-NGFF specs](https://github.com/ome/ngff/pull/64).
 This update is currently
 > on hold, and `fractal-tasks-core` will evolve as soon as an official NGFF
 > table specs is adopted - see also the [Outlook](#outlook) section.